DPDK/dpdk/doc/guides/nics/sfc_efx.rst

   **auto** allows the driver itself to make a choice based on firmware features available and required by the datapath implementation.
   **efx** chooses libefx-based datapath which supports Rx scatter.
+  Supported for SFN7xxx, SFN8xxx and X2xxx family adapters only.
   **ef10** chooses EF10 (SFN7xxx, SFN8xxx, X2xxx) native datapath which is
   more efficient than libefx-based and provides richer packet type classification.
   **ef10_essb** chooses SFNX2xxx equal stride super-buffer datapath which may be used on DPDK firmware variant only
   (see notes about its limitations above).
+  **ef100** chooses EF100 native datapath which is the only supported Rx datapath for EF100 architecture based NICs.

 - ``tx_datapath`` [auto|efx|ef10|ef10_simple] (default **auto**)